lidiaunesp/shins-phototherapy-dl/README.md

 The manuscript is currently under peer review.
 The repository is being prepared and will host:

-- the training, evaluation and Grad-CAM scripts used in the study;
+- the training, evaluation and scripts used in the study;
 - the texture descriptors and classification code;
 - the trained model weights and the out-of-fold predictions;